 |

-Ascend a rock buttress, west of a snow couloir between the Sustins and Easter Glaciers, from the Classen Glacier.
-At the head of the couloir use snow and ice slopes to gain the Main Divide north-east of the peak, as close to the summit as possible.
+From the Classen Glacier, climb a shingle rib west of the Easter Glacier to the foot of a large wall.
+Climb a rock buttress west of a prominent snow couloir to gain the upper Sustins Glacier.
+From the head of the glacier, ascend snow and ice slopes to gain the Main Divide east of the peak, as close to the summit as possible.

 |